simplesamlphp/simplesamlphp/docs/simplesamlphp-install.md

 ```

 **Warning**: note that this will make upgrading SimpleSAMLphp much more difficult, since you will need to move the
-`www` directory and manually edit files every time you upgrade.
+`public` directory and manually edit files every time you upgrade.
 It is also possible that this method does not work in
 future versions of SimpleSAMLphp, and therefore it is discouraged and should be used only as a last resort.